 Sadly, this incarnation of the Warriors wouldn’t be a perennial contender.
 Gola was drafted into the military and missed the 1957 season.
 When he returned in 1958 Johnston had wreaked his knee and was on the way out of the league.
 Nonetheless, help arrived in 1960 in the form of Wilt Chamberlain to re-establish the Warriors as an NBA powerhouse.

-As time chugged on, Gola became a yearly all-star and continued to perform his all-around duties for the Warriors averaging about 13 points, 10 rebounds, and 5 assists through the 1962 season.
+As time chugged on, Gola became a yearly all-star and continued performing his all-around duties for the Warriors averaging about 13 points, 10 rebounds, and 5 assists through the 1962 season.
+In addition to the calculated stats, Gola had the routine assignment of guarding other teams’ best offensive forwards and guards.
 After a devastating Game 7 loss to Boston in the Eastern Division Finals in 1962 (which came about in no small part to Gola being hampered by a sprained ankle and bad back for most of the series), the Warriors left Philadelphia and moved to San Francisco.

 The native Philadelphian Gola wasn’t enthused with the move and requested a trade back east.
-The Warriors obliged and after just 21 games he was headed to the New York Knicks for one final all-star season in 1963 and retirement three years later in 1966.
-All the while, he commuted to games in New York from his Philadelphia home.
+The Warriors obliged and after just 21 games he was headed to the New York Knicks.
+In 3.5 seasons with the Knicks, Gola was twice more an all-star before retiring in 1966.
+All the while, he commuted to Knicks games in NYC from his Philadelphia home.

 That subdued, unassuming quality was what made Gola a gentleman and community leader in Philadelphia off the court, and it’s what made him the willing and able all-around servant to his teammates on it.
 With Tom Gola you never came away overwhelmed with one single facet, it was the complete total package that kept you mesmerized.